INDEX TO ALL NINE SECTIONS

 The Bible...
 The Ultimate And Final Authority? - Our Rule Of Faith And Practice?

-The question does arise as to whether we, in the 21st century, are obliged to follow the the New Testament's example of how church meetings are conducted.
-I guess the answer depends on whether or not we truly and unquestioningly accept the Bible as the as the ultimate and final authority on all matters pertaining to our spiritual beliefs and practices, which virtually all Christians say they do.
+The answer depends on whether or not we truly and unquestioningly accept the Bible as the as the ultimate and final authority on all matters pertaining to our spiritual beliefs and practices.
+This virtually all Christians say they do.
 The Scriptures are, as some express it, our 'rule of faith and practice'..
 (All Emphasis Added)

 The Westminster Confession Of Faith was drawn up in 1646 to be a confession of the Church of England, and has remained influential in Presbyterian churches worldwide.
 Chapter 1 names the books of the Old and New Testament, then says "All which are given by inspiration of God, to be the rule of faith and life'.